Selling on Etsy involves learning about its fees and how to create listings that stand out.

 All you need to do is fill in the provided fields, including images, a product description, videos, price, return terms, inventory information, shipping preferences, and more.
 Then, you can click Preview to see how the listing will look to customers and then Save and Continue to move on to the next step.

 To upload photos, click Add a Photo to add files from your computer.
-You can add multiple photos at once.
-You can change the order of your images—click on a photo and drag it to the left or right.
+You can add multiple photos at once and change the order of your images—click on a photo and drag it to the left or right.

 Etsy recommends using at least five photos per item (maximum of ten images) so that customers can see your product from various angles.
-Image sizes should be at least 2000px for the shortest side of the image and have a resolution of 72PPI.
+Image sizes should be at least 1,000 pixels square.
 Learn about Etsy’s guidelines and best practices for item images.

-Additionally, you can add variation photos (like colors or sizing) and a listing video to your post.
+Additionally, you have the option to add variation photos (like colors or sizing) and a listing video to your post.

 Your thumbnail is your product’s headshot—it is the first image of your product that your customers see in your shop, via search, and elsewhere on Etsy.

-The first photo on a listing becomes the thumbnail when you upload images.
+When you upload images, the first photo on a listing becomes the thumbnail.
 If you want another photo in the listing to be the thumbnail, simply drag the photo you want to the first photo slot.
 Learn how to adjust your thumbnail image.

 The listing details influence how your product listing will be categorized and how it can be found in an Etsy search.
 Shoppers can get to your listing faster based on the details you add.